 My first time sailing was quite an unusual and luxurious experience

 What is your favorite sailing location in the world, and why?

 I love the British Virgin Islands a lot, especially the characteristic wind in February, March, and April.
-Everything a man needs is there: a strong wind, nice people, dolphins next to your boat and breathtaking nature.
+Everything anyone needs is there: a strong wind, nice people, dolphins next to your boat, and breathtaking nature.
 You can catch tuna and make fresh sushi on board.

 Tell us about your best sailing trip.